Aristagoras: Defeat of the Athenians

-Aristagoras next went to Athens, where he made a convincing speech, promising “everything that came into his head, until at last he succeeded.”
+Aristagoras next went to Athens, where he made a convincing speech, promising "everything that came into his head, until at last he succeeded".
 Won over, the Athenians agreed to send ships to Ionia and Aristagoras went before them.
-The Athenians subsequently arrived in Miletus with twenty triremes and five others that belonged to the Eretrians.
-Herodotus described the arrival of these ships as the beginning of troubles between Greeks and barbarians.
-Once all his allies had arrived, Aristagoras put his brother Charopinus and another Milesian, Hermophantus, in charge of the expedition, and the whole contingent set out for the provincial capital, Sardis, while Aristagoras remained to govern at Miletus.
+The Athenians subsequently arrived in Miletus with twenty triremes and five others belonging to the Eretrians.
+Herodotus described the arrival of these ships as the beginning of troubles between the Greeks and the barbarians.
+Once all his allies had arrived, Aristagoras put his brother Charopinus and another Milesian, Hermophantus, in charge of the expedition, and the whole contingent set out for the provincial capital, Sardis, while Aristagoras remained to govern from Miletus.

 The first leg of the journey was to proceed along the coast to Ephesus.
-Using it as base, they went overland to Sardis, on which they descended by surprise.
+Using it as base, they went overland to Sardis, on which they descended on the city taking its defenders by surprise.
 The satrap Artaphernes and his forces retreated to the acropolis immediately.
-A fire, started by accident in the town, accidentally burned down the temple of the Lydian goddess Cybebe (Cybele).
+A fire, started allegedly by accident in the town, burned down the temple of the Lydian goddess Cybebe (Cybele).
 Attributing the fire to Ionian maliciousness, the Persians later used it as an excuse for burning Greek temples.

 The fire forced the defenders of the acropolis to abandon it in favor of the marketplace.
-Its defence coincided fortuitously with the arrival of Persian reinforcements.
-Interpreting the tumult as a counter-attack, the Ionians retreated to Tmolus, a nearby elevation, from which they escaped by night.
+Its defense coincided fortuitously with the arrival of Persian reinforcements.
+Interpreting the tumult as a counter-attack, the Ionians retreated to Tmolus, a nearby hill, from which they escaped by night.
 The reinforcements followed the Ionians, caught up with them near Ephesus and soundly defeated them.

-The Persians had obtained Lydia, including all the Greek cities, by defeating the last Anatolian-speaking kingdom of the same name.
+The Persians had conquered Lydia, including all the Greek cities located in that state.
 They made such a show of mercy as to win the hearts and minds of the Anatolians, as well as of some of the Greeks.
-In that sense, the "Ionian Revolt" was de facto an Anatolian civil war.
 A call for assistance went rapidly around the satrapy.
 Joint Persian-Anatolian forces hastened overnight to the assistance of the satrap.